redhat-developer/rhbk-quickstarts/nodejs/resource-server/README.md

 You can open the public endpoint directly in the browser to test the service.
 The two other endpoints are protected and require invoking them with a bearer token.

-To invoke the protected endpoints using a bearer token, your client needs to obtain an OAuth2 access token from a RHBK server.
+To invoke the protected endpoints using a bearer token, your client needs to obtain an OAuth2 access token from a _Red Hat build of Keycloak_ server.
 In this example, we are going to obtain tokens using the resource owner password grant type so that the client can act on behalf of any user available from the realm.